The Average Cost to Replace an Oxygen Sensor Is $155 to $500 Depending on if You Go to the Mechanic or DIY

-The price of an Oxygen Sensor varies greatly depending on your vehicle and the brand of the sensor.
-While some sites say that certain sensors go for as cheap as $20, we recommend that drivers invest in good, quality brands since the oxygen sensor is such an important part of the vehicle.
+The cost to replace an oxygen sensor varies greatly depending on your vehicle and the brand of the sensor.
+While some sites say that certain sensors cost as little as $20, we recommend that drivers invest in good, quality brands since the oxygen sensor is such an important part of the vehicle.
 The final price of the parts required can run you anywhere from $155-$380 depending on how many sensors you need replaced and their quality.
 Labor typically costs around $120, with the average amount of labor time required being 1 hour.

 There is a pretty significant difference in cost between having a mechanic replace your Oxygen Sensor and doing it yourself.
 FIXD recommends that if you feel comfortable doing so, you should attempt to change the sensor out yourself, as it is a pretty simple task, and it can save you hundreds of dollars.